pstorli/ComposeMVVMSample/readme.txt

 App consists of a button,
 that when pressed, causes a
-a background co-routine to
+a back co-routine to
 peridically updates the
-background color of the screen, until the button is pressed again.
+back color of the screen,
+until the button is pressed again.